 It is easiest for people to get along in groups where everyone thinks the same things, believes the same things, has the same life experiences, and comes from the same racial, ethnic, economic, and social group.
 For a community that values diversity however, appreciating our differences can sometimes be a challenge.
 These are some practices that we have found to be helpful in living together as followers of Jesus:

-- We practice cultivating a generous attitude toward others – giving others the benefit of the doubt.
+We give others the benefit of the doubt.
 For example, instead of making a negative assumption about someone’s character by saying, “Jane is a jerk!” we might instead say, “Jane is having a hard time being nice right now.”

 We recognize the importance of communicating personal things in person.

 knowing that how we disagree often says more about our faithfulness to Jesus than our stance on the particular issue on which we disagree.